unitreerobotics/unitree_guide/README.md

 This ROS2 adaptation is based on the work done by Unitree Robotics.
 We thank them for their contributions to the robotics community and for providing a platform to learn and experiment with quadruped robots.
 ```

-Remember to replace `<your-username>` with your actual GitHub username or the username/organization under which the repository will be hosted.

-Additionally, it's good practice to include instructions for obtaining any necessary dependencies, detailed build instructions, and an actual license file reference if required.